LongLee220284/GuanghuiWang.github.io/contents/home.md

 - <strong>Email</strong>: ghwang[at]sdu.edu.cn

 ### Research Interests
-My research focuses on both the <strong>fundamental theory of combinatorics</strong> and its applications in <strong>data science</strong>, including:
+My research focuses on both the <strong>fundamental theory of combinatorics</strong> and its <strong>applications in data science</strong>, including:

 <strong>Fundamental Theory</strong>
 - Extremal and probabilistic combinatorics